rust-lang/rust/text/0000-type-ascription.md

 We could do nothing and force programmers to use temporary variables to specify a type.
 However, this is less ergonomic and has problems with scopes/lifetimes.
-Patterns can be given a type as a whole rather than annotating a part of the pattern.

-We could allow type ascription in expressions but not patterns.
-This is a smaller change and addresses most of the motivation.

 Rely on explicit coercions - the current plan [RFC 401](https://github.com/rust-lang/rfcs/blob/master/text/0401-coercions.md) is to allow explicit coercion to any valid type and to use a customisable lint